 Disclaimer: Although an early study shows stevia may be effective in fighting Lyme Disease, more studies are needed to prove the claim.
 If you are suffering from Lyme, it’s best to follow the advice of your doctor using proven methods.

 Many of us suffer from the bacterial infection of Lyme disease.
 It is not very difficult to have a small tick land on you and infect you.
-I live in the woods.
-I enjoy being outdoors.
-I have had Lyme disease three times.
-All times I went on the antibiotic doxycycline.
+This is true particularly if you live near the woods and enjoy being outdoors.

 Some forms can be easily treated with one type of antibiotic but not treated with another form.
-If the less effective antibiotic is used it leaves behind bacteria that become immune to antiobiotics.
-These bacteria then become known as antibiotic-resistant bacteria or superbugs.
-When such bacteria emerge the need for stronger antibiotics comes about.
-Stronger antibiotics makes even more resistant bacteria.
-The cycle continues and we continue to poison and harm our body.
+If the less effective antibiotic is used it leaves behind bacteria that may become immune to antibiotics.

-What are the these magical components found in stevia?
+What are the components found in stevia that may help fight Lyme disease?
 Here’s a direct quote from the study: